subhranil002/30-Days-JS-Challenge/README.md

 -   **Task 8:** Add a change event listener to a select dropdown that displays the selected value in a paragraph.
 -   **Task 9:** Add a click event listener to a list that logs the text content of the clicked list item using event delegation.
 -   **Task 10:** Add an event listener to a parent element that listens for events from dynamically added child elements.

+### Day 11: Promises and Async/Await

+- **Task 1**: Create a promise that resolves with a message after a 2-second timeout and log the message to the console.
+- **Task 2**: Create a promise that rejects with an error message after a 2-second timeout and handle the error using `.catch()`.
+- **Task 3**: Create a sequence of promises that simulate fetching data from a server.
+Chain the promises to log messages in a specific order.
+- **Task 4**: Write an async function that waits for a promise to resolve and then logs the resolved value.
+- **Task 5**: Write an async function that handles a rejected promise using try-catch and logs the error message.
+- **Task 6**: Use the `fetch` API to get data from a public API and log the response data to the console using promises.
+- **Task 7**: Use the `fetch` API to get data from a public API and log the response data to the console using async/await.
+- **Task 8**: Use `Promise.all` to wait for multiple promises to resolve and then log all their values.
+- **Task 9**: Use `Promise.race` to log the value of the first promise that resolves among multiple promises.

 ## Resources